 Resume: a detailed overview of your work history including your work experience, skills, education, and other relevant information.

-A resume is a more detailed overview of your work history which includes work experience, skills, education and other relevant information.
-A cover letter is a brief summary of who you are, how you’re qualified and why you’re a good fit for the position.
-Your cover letter is more of an introduction to your resume and should be written effectively to have a hiring manager look into your resume in more detail.
+In essence, your resume should explain how you are qualified for the job.
+Your cover letter is more of an introduction, and should be written effectively to have a hiring manager look into your resume in more detail.

-(We wrote a good post on what a good cover letter looks like here)
+Read more about what a good cover letter looks like.

-Another major difference between a resume and cover letter is the format.
+Another major difference between a cover letter and resume is the format.